All Products

 Important

-• The in operator is case-sensitive.
+• The letters of the in operator must be in lowercase.
 Other operators are not case-sensitive.

 • Simple Log Service supports the following operators: sort, asc, desc, group by, avg, sum, min, max, and limit.
-If you want to use the preceding operators as keywords, you must enclose the operators in double quotation marks ("").
+If you want to use these operators as keywords, you must enclose the operators in double quotation marks ("").

-• The following list shows the priorities of the operators in descending order:
+• The following operators are listed in descending order of priority:

 1. Colons (:)